-The Nomination Committee is tasked with proposing to the AGM auditors who will serve for a term of four years.
+The Nomination Committee is tasked with proposing auditors to the AGM.
 The auditors work for and on behalf of the shareholders to audit the company's accounting records, the annual accounts and the administration of the Board of Directors and the President/CEO.
 The 2007 AGM appointed the accounting firm Ernst & Young AB, represented by Lars Träff as auditor in charge, as the company's auditors to serve to the end of the AGM in 2011.

-Ernst & Young carries out the audit of ÅF AB and major units within the ÅF group.
-The auditors conduct a review of the reporting period ending on 30 September and a full audit of the annual accounts.
-At the same time, an audit of internal routines and control systems is carried out.
+Ernst & Young carries out the audit of ÅF AB and major units within the ÅF Group.
+The auditors carry out a "hard close" after the nine-month report for the period January-September, and a full audit of the annual accounts.
+At the same time, an audit of internal routines and control systems is carried out together with an examination of the Group's corporate governance report and of the compliance with the guidelines approved by the AGM relating to remuneration to senior executives.

-CEO, senior management and specialist staffs
+CEO and senior management